andrew henderson menu

 • Suriname

-With all the travel freedom Argentine citizens enjoy, Argentine citizenship would be an excellent choice for any digital nomad seeking a foreign passport.
+With all the travel freedom Argentine citizens enjoy, Argentinian citizenship would be an excellent choice for any digital nomad seeking a foreign passport.

 Affordable Healthcare

-Affordable and quality healthcare is something most retirees appreciate in a foreign country simply because they are tired of paying hundreds if not thousands of dollars for minimal procedures back in their country.
+Most retirees appreciate affordable and quality healthcare in a foreign country simply because they are tired of paying hundreds, if not thousands, of dollars for minimal procedures back home.

-Thankfully, the Argentine healthcare system is one of the best in Latin America.
-Not only the healthcare quality is top-tier, but it’s also highly affordable.
+Thankfully, the Argentinian healthcare system is one of the best in Latin America.
+Not only is the healthcare quality top-tier, but it’s also highly affordable.

-Argentina, especially Buenos Aires, is becoming a popular medical tourism spot for foreigners looking to receive medical attention of various kinds ranging from mild aesthetic procedures to major surgeries at a fraction of the cost of healthcare in Europe and the US.
+Argentina, especially Buenos Aires, is becoming a popular medical tourism spot for foreigners looking to receive medical treatments ranging from mild aesthetic procedures to major surgeries at a fraction of the cost of healthcare in Europe and the US.

 How to Get Argentina Citizenship and Residency